werman/noise-suppression-for-voice/README.md

-# Please note: I have only created this fork from the upstrea version as a place to save my information about creating a realtime hardware device using a Raspberry Pi.
+# Please note: I have only created this fork from the upstream version as a place to save my information about creating a realtime hardware device using a Raspberry Pi.
 Please use the [werman repository](https://github.com/werman/noise-suppression-for-voice) to download your code and report any bugs.

 # Real-time Noise Suppression Plugin (VST2, LV2, LADSPA)